 Certain types of capital expenditure can qualify for tax relief.

-The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 from 1 January 2019 and will remain at this level until 31 December 2020.
-Transitional rules will apply if your financial year spans these dates.
+The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 on 1 January 2019 and will remain at this level until 31 December 2020.
+Transitional rules will apply for financial years that span either of these dates.
 This limit will apply for partnerships and sole traders.
 Expenditure on qualifying expenditure, for example plant and machinery, up to the Annual Investment Allowance will qualify for 100% relief.

 Certain energy-saving environmentally beneficial plant and machinery or water-efficient equipment and installations may attract immediate tax relief at 100%.

-- A first year allowance of 100% is available for new and unused electric cars or new and unused cars with CO2 emissions of 50g/km or less.
+- A first year allowance of 100% is available for new electric cars or new cars with CO2 emissions of 50g/km or less.

 - A writing down allowance of 18% is available for cars with CO2 emissions between 51g/km and 110g/km.

-- A writing down allowance of 8% is available for cars with CO2 emissions which are above 110g/km.
-This will reduce to 6% from 6 April 2019.
+- A writing down allowance of 6% is available for cars with CO2 emissions which are above 110g/km.

 You may wish to consider revaluing stock to reduce this to its current realisable value if you are carrying stock on your balance sheet and the value of the stock is now less than its original cost.
 The effect of this is to reduce your trading profit or increase your losses for the year which, in turn, will also reduce your tax liabilities.

-As a business owner, you could pay a non-earning spouse/partner or child a salary on which you will get tax relief and if paid at a certain level no income tax or National Insurance Contributions would be payable and your partner would obtain a credit towards their State Pension.
-The business can also pay an employer’s contribution to your partner’s pension plan and this would also reduce your tax liability.
+As a business owner, you could pay a non-earning spouse/partner or adult child a salary on which you will get tax relief and if paid at a certain level no income tax or National Insurance Contributions would be payable but credit would be given towards the State Pension.
+The business can also pay an employer’s pension contribution to your spouse/partner’s pension plan and this would also reduce your tax liability.
 The total package of salary, benefits and pension contributions must be justifiable when considering the actual work performed by your partner.
 Please contact us to discuss this further.